In December of 2005, after just having discovered Doctor Who, I was watching the show’s behind-the-scenes spin-off show, Doctor Who Confidential.

 One Little Slip by Barenaked Ladies and Wasteland Soul by Miracle of Sound.

-Not all of these songs are among the types of music I like to listen to on a normal basis, as I tried to mix up the genres so that each video would feel different.
+Not all of these songs are among the types of music I like to listen to on a normal basis.
+I just tried to mix up the genres so that each video would feel different.

-But I feel that for the most part, each song fits well with the visuals, and brings something more to the table.
+But I feel that for the most part, each song fits well with the visuals.
+That they bring something more to the table.

 I had some trouble getting these videos to you, as some of them had been hit by YouTube’s over-eager content ID system.

-That, and the sheer amount of time it takes to make one of these, cutting all those hours of episodes down and fitting it all into a short song, it got frustrating at times.
+That, but also the sheer amount of time it takes to make one of these, cutting all those hours of episodes down and fitting it all into a short song, it got frustrating at times.